Stress Relief for Writers

 By Glen C. Strathy

-The 5 Stress States Writers Experience*
+The 5 Stress States Writers Can Experience*

 stress relief for writers

-1. The Ideal Creative State: You feel relaxed, engaged in your writing, productive, and open to new ideas as they come along.
+1. The Ideal, Stress-Free Creative State: You feel relaxed, engaged in your writing, productive, and open to new ideas as they come along.
 You feel writing is fun.
 You are happy to talk to others about your writing.
 You are confident and not worried about the project.
 You have plenty of time.

 3. The Panic State: You feel overwhelmed by stress and the challenges of finishing your current project.
 You are prone to emotional outbursts.
 Nothing is going right with the writing and you don't know how to fix it.
-You may feel you need addictive substances (coffee, tobacco, alcohol) to get anything done.Your current story seems impossible to write and you wish someone else to tell you how to fix it or fix it for you.
+You may feel you need addictive substances (coffee, tobacco, alcohol, or worse) to get anything done.
+Your current story seems impossible to write and you desperately want someone else to tell you how to fix it.
+You wish you could hire someone to fix it for you.

 4. Writer's Block: In this state, your energy level seems to have collapsed.
 You become quiet and withdrawn.
 You have no enthusiasm for the project anymore.
 Writing feels like torture.
 You can only do easy, simple tasks (e.g. spell check).
 You feel like no one can help you, so you avoid discussing the writing with anyone.